ykk648/cv2box/cv_gears/README.md

 #### multi-mode switch

+Default mode is multi-thread, which is most economical.

-Make sure your model is pickable.
+Make sure your model is pickable if you want use torch-process.

 ```python
 import os